Visiting Grímsey Island - the Gem of the Arctic Circle in North Iceland

 Back in the time when Daniel Willard Fiske was so kind to the Islanders, several baby boys were named Daniel on the island in honour of the benefactor of Grímsey :)

-The Islanders also have an annual celebration on Daniel Willard Fiske's birthday on November 11th.
+The Islanders also hold an annual celebration on Daniel Willard Fiske's birthday, November 11th.

 Dolphins following the boat by Grímsey island